BrianBlum89/Configuring-On-premises-Active-Directory-within-Azure-Virtual-Machines/README.md

 ## Step 6 Log into DC-1 and disable firwall to check connectivity

-Now we are logging into the DC-1 virtual machine while in there we will disable the windows firewall so we can test connectivity normally we wouldnt do this but for the purpose of this tutorial we will be so go ahead and log into your Dc-1 Machine right click the windows button click run and type "wf.msc" this will bring up the windows firewall settings from there go ahead and turn them all off and then click apply
+Now we are logging into the DC-1 virtual machine while in there we will disable the windows firewall so we can test connectivity normally we wouldnt do this but for the purpose of this tutorial we will be so go ahead and log into your Dc-1 Machine right click the windows button click run and type "wf.msc" this will bring up the windows firewall settings from there go ahead and turn them all off and then click apply this will allow us to ping off of DC-1 later from the client VM to ensure everything is set up correctly.

 ![disable firewall](https://github.com/user-attachments/assets/79165a3c-3885-487f-9b80-a0d74710d6ee)